 - T7612: an electron - bombarded semiconductor sensor used as the digitizer CRT in the 7612D instrument, capable of 200MSamples per second data capture.

-- T7630: a scope storage CRT with three meshes and bistable storage target capable four different storage modes: normal and fast bistable as well as normal and fast variable persistence.
+- T7630: a storage oscilloscope CRT with three meshes and bistable storage target capable four different storage modes: normal and fast bistable as well as normal and fast variable persistence.
 The CRT was used in Type 7623 and 7633 oscilloscopes.

 - T8250: Avionics color CRT used in the USAF C17 transport.